Tramonti, the Mountain Paradise above the Amalfi Coast

 One of the most interesting places to visit in the town, the Castle of Santa Maria La Nova once had seven bastions and ten towers.
 Also worthy of mention is the Chapel of San Michele Arcangelo, in the district of Gete, which dates back to the period between the 8th and 12th centuries and is surrounded by tombs of the hermit monks who once resided here.
 In the district of Pucara, the Church of Sant'Erasmo conserves works by Luca Giordano whilst, in the district of Figline, the Church of San Pietro Apostolo features an exquisite majolica floor.

-Immediately after the Second World War, a number of young men from the town emigrated North.
+Immediately after the Second World War, a number of young men from this town in the region of Campania emigrated to regions in northern Italy.
 Here they opened a series of pizzerias.
 Today there are almost 3,000 pizzerias making the Pizza of Tramonti, the recipe of which was certified in 1991 during the very first Tramonti Pizza Festival.

 If you're not up for pizza, book a table at the Da Regina farm restaurant, set in a quiet spot among the vineyard-blanket countryside of Tramonti.